jmfrank63/temperature-messurement/README.md

 This project demonstrates:
 - Reading a configuration file with defaults centralized in `defaults.h`.
 - Storing measurements in a templated ring buffer.
-- Tracking min/max values in two ways: a naive method and a fast deque-based method.
+- Tracking min/max values in two ways: a naive method and a buffer deque-based method.
 - Selection between implementations and configuration override via command-line parameters.
 - Comprehensive testing of edge cases for both the ring buffer and temperature buffer implementations.

-Happy coding!